metachris/RPIO/README.md

         $ rpio --setoutput 8

-    Show raspberry pi system info:
+    Show Raspberry Pi system info:

         $ rpio --sysinfo

         # Example output:
         Model B, Revision 2.0, RAM: 256 MB, Maker: Sony

-You can update RPIO to the latest version with `--update-rpio`:
+You can update RPIO to the latest version with `--update-rpio`

     $ rpio --update-rpio

-`rpio` can install (and update) its manpage:
+`rpio` can install (and update) its manpage

     $ rpio --update-man
     $ man rpio

 `rpio` was introduced in version 0.5.1.

 `RPIO.py`, the Python module